rwynn/monstache-site/src/config.md

 boolean (default false)

-When replay is true, monstache replays all events from the beginning of the mongodb oplog and syncs them to elasticsearch.
+When replay is true, monstache replays all events from the beginning of the MongoDB oplog and syncs them to Elasticsearch.

+!!! note ""

+	If you've previously synced Monstache to Elasticsearch you may see many WARN statments in the log indicating that there was a version conflict.
+	This is normal during a replay and it just means that you already have data in Elasticsearch that is newer than the point in time data from the oplog.

-When [resume](#resume) and replay are both true, monstache replays all events from the beginning of the mongodb oplog, syncs them to elasticsearch and also writes the timestamp of processed events to monstache.monstache.
+When [resume](#resume) and replay are both true, monstache replays all events from the beginning of the MongoDB oplog, syncs them to Elasticsearch and also writes the timestamps of processed events to monstache.monstache.

-When neither resume nor replay are true, monstache reads the last timestamp in the oplog and starts listening for events occurring after this timestamp.
+When neither resume nor replay are true, monstache reads the last timestamp in the oplog and starts listening for events occurring after this timestamp (tails starting at the end).
 Timestamps are not written to monstache.monstache.
 This is the default behavior.

 ## resume-write-unsafe

 boolean (default false)

-When resume-write-unsafe is true monstache sets the safety mode of the mongodb session such that writes are fire and forget.
+When resume-write-unsafe is true monstache sets the safety mode of the MongoDB session such that writes are fire and forget.
 This speeds up writing of timestamps used to resume synching in a subsequent run of monstache.
 This speed up comes at the cost of no error checking on the write of the timestamp.
 Since errors writing the last synched timestamp are only logged by monstache and do not stop execution it's not unreasonable to set this to true to get a speedup.